praveenrachamreddy/devops_automation_project/README.md

 1. Use ADK web interface instead of programmatic access for better compatibility
 2. Verify all required environment variables are set
 3. Ensure only one agent is exported as `root_agent` in `agent.py`
-4. Check that the Elasticsearch MCP server is running and accessible
+4. Check that Docker is running and accessible
 5. Run the utility scripts in the `scripts/` directory to ensure Docker images are available locally

 ## Next Steps